BetterHelp vs Talkspace: Which One Should You Try First?

 Additional Services

-Talkspace offers psychiatry services; BetterHelp does not.
-If you may need medication management, this is an important distinction.
+Talkspace offers psychiatric care through psychiatrists, psychiatric nurse practitioners, and other psychiatric providers, and Talkspace offers psychiatric evaluations online without needing an in-person doctor visit; BetterHelp does not.
+If you may need medication support, this is an important distinction.
 Talkspace psychiatry includes:

 - Ongoing medication management